dTsitsigkos/Amnesia/README.md

 Download app for windows or linux: https://amnesia.openaire.eu/download.html

 **The code shared here is the whole code of Amnesia back-end, i.e., the anonymization engine.
 Amnesia has a clear distinction between the GUI (which is in javascript) and the back end engine, which is in Java.
 Unfortunately, the current Amnesia version uses a commercial library for the GUI (we plan to change this in the future) and we cannot share the code.
 The whole anonymization process is performed in the backend and it communicated with the GUI through a ReST API.
 The backend can be used through ReST calls or command line.
-The engine provided here is always the full and the most updated version of Amnesia.**
+The engine provided here is always the full and the most updated version of Amnesia.
+The anonymization procedure through ReST AP uses the parallel Flash algorithm in order to anonymize the data.**

 **To successfully build the Amensia engine follow these steps:**